gawainhewitt/soundmakers_lines/README.md

-# Lines - Musical Touch Interface
+# Lines - Harp-Style Touch Interface

-A responsive web-based musical instrument that transforms your screen into a playable 3x3 grid of lines.
-Each line plays a note from a configurable musical scale, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.
+A responsive web-based harp-like instrument that transforms your screen into playable vertical strings arranged in three colorful rows.
+Each string plays a note from a configurable chord arpeggio, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.

 ## Features

-- **Multi-Scale Support**: Choose from Major, Minor, Pentatonic, Major Blues, and Minor Blues scales
+- **Chord-Based Arpeggios**: Choose from Major, Minor, Dom7, Maj7, and Min7 chord types
-- **12 Keys**: Play in any key from C to B
+- **12 Root Notes**: Play in any key from C to B
-- **5 Octave Range**: Select octaves 1-5 to match your preferred pitch range
+- **Configurable Rows**: Each of the three rows can be independently configured with different chords
+- **Two Octave Ranges**: Select low (octave 2) or high (octave 3) range for each row
+- **Row Visibility**: Toggle the top and middle rows on/off to create 2-row or 3-row layouts
+- **Reverb Effect**: Built-in reverb that can be toggled on/off
 - **Responsive Design**: Adapts seamlessly to portrait and landscape orientations
 - **Multiple Input Methods**:
   - Touch/tap on mobile devices
-  - Mouse clicks on desktop
+  - Mouse clicks and drag/strum on desktop
-  - Keyboard controls (Z, X, C, V, B, N, M, comma, period)
+  - Full QWERTY keyboard support (30 keys for 30 strings)
-- **iOS 9+ Compatible**: Extensively tested and optimized for older iOS devices
+- **iOS 12+ Compatible**: Extensively tested and optimized for older iOS devices
-- **Persistent Settings**: Your scale, key, and octave preferences are saved locally
+- **Persistent Settings**: Your chord, key, octave, and reverb preferences are saved locally

 ## Usage

 ### 1. **Launch**: Click/tap anywhere on the splash screen to begin or press any key on the keyboard.

 ![Splash Screen](docs/images/splash-screen.png)

 ### 2. **Play**:
-   - Touch or click the lines to play notes
+   - Touch or click individual strings to play notes
+   - Drag across strings to strum
-   - Use keyboard keys (Z-X-C-V-B-N-M-,- .) for the 9 lines
+   - Use QWERTY keyboard keys for the 30 strings (3 rows of 10)
-   - Press 'P' key for panic stop (stops all notes)
+   - Press 'Escape' key for panic stop (stops all notes)

 ![App Screenshot](docs/images/app-screenshot.png)

 ![Keyboard Layout](docs/images/keyboard-layout.png)
-*Keyboard mapping for the 9 lines*
+*Keyboard mapping for the 30 strings across three rows*

+**Keyboard Layout:**
+- **Top Row**: Q W E R T Y U I O P
+- **Middle Row**: A S D F G H J K L ;
+- **Bottom Row**: Z X C V B N M , . /

-3. **Configure**:
+### 3. **Configure**:
-   - Tap the settings icon (⚙️) to change key, scale, or octave
+   - Tap the settings icon (⚙️) to customize each row's chord, root note, and octave range
+   - Toggle row visibility to create different layouts
+   - Enable or disable reverb effect
    - Tap the info icon (ℹ️) to view instructions again

 ![Options Screen](docs/images/options-screen.png)

 ## How It Works

-The app uses the Web Audio API to play recorded sounds in real-time.
-Each line in the grid corresponds to a note in your selected scale, arranged from low to high (left to right, top to bottom).
+The app uses the Web Audio API to play a sampled harp note pitch-shifted in real-time.
+Each string corresponds to a note in a chord arpeggio, arranged from low to high across each row.

-**Audio Engine**: Employs a sampler to play recordings of a french horn
+**Audio Engine**: Employs a sampler-based approach with a single harp sample (C4) that is pitch-shifted to generate all notes.
+Includes a custom reverb effect built from multiple delay lines.

-**Scale Generation**: Dynamically generates 9 notes based on your selected key, scale type, and starting octave using chromatic intervals.
+**Arpeggio Generation**: Dynamically generates 10-note arpeggios for each row based on the selected root note, chord type, and starting octave.
+The arpeggio cycles through chord tones across multiple octaves.

+## Development

 ### Prerequisites